epotheke/epotheke-sdk/README.md

 This class needs to be instantiated and given the following:
 - `cardLinkUrl` the url of the CardLink service to use
+- `tenantToken` a JWT provided by the service provider, for environments allowing non-authenticated acces it can be null
 - implementation of `CardLinkControllerCallback` for providing the CardLink result and protocols for subsequent processes (e.i.
 Prescription retrieval/selection)
 - implementation of `CardLinkInteraction` for exchanging data between the user and the CardLink service
 - implementation of `SdkErrorHandler` for handling errors related to the SDK initialisation